LINGARAJA-L/AI_Lab_2023-24/Ex.No11BlockWorldProblem.md

 # Ex.No: 11  Planning –  Block World Problem
+# DATE :
 ### REGISTER NUMBER : 212222040086
 ### AIM:
 To find the sequence of plan for Block word problem using PDDL